Leopoldo Méndez: Political art

 His political graphics work waned after 1950 as political art was becoming devalued and his work less collected.
 However, he had begun to create engravings for the Mexican cinema, with a series for the film Río Escondido by Emilio Fernández, then others such as Pueblerina (1948), Un día en la vida (1949), El rebozo de Soledad (1949), Memorias de un mexicano (1950), La rebelión de los colgados (1953) and La rosa blanca (1959).
 For the film Macario by Roberto Gavaldón, he designed the images of God, death and the Devil.

 Fondo Editorial de la Plástica Mexicana

 In 1958/1959 Méndez left the Taller de la Gráfica Popular due to ideological differences and founded a new publishing concern called the Fondo Editorial de la Plástica Mexicana along with Manuel Álvarez Bravo, Carlos Pellicer, Rafael Carrillo Azpeitia and Ricardo J. Zevada.
 The first book published by the organization was La pintura mural de la Revolución Mexicana, followed by Los maestros europeo de la Galería de San Carlos de México and José Guadalupe Posada, ilustrador de la vida mexicana.
 It became a major art book publishing company producing several high-quality books about Mexican art while he directed it.
 When he died, he was working on a book about Mexican handcrafts and folk art.

-The last major organization that Méndez founded during his lifetime as the Academia de Artes de México in 1968.
+The last major organization that Méndez founded during his lifetime was the Academia de Artes de México in 1968.